ashwaqaljanahi2021/Flashcardapp/README.md

-Using Python's Tkinter library, was able to design and use a flash card app.
+Using Python's Tkinter library, was able to design and create a flash card app.
 This app provides an engaging way for users to study.